Citi® Double Cash Card review

-A no-annual-fee credit card with a high cashback rate on all purchases.
+A no-annual-fee card with a high cashback rate on all purchases.

 - Get this card if you want cashback rewards on all purchases.

-- Pick something else if you want more cash back in specific categories.
+- Pick something else if you want a signup bonus.

 |Product Name||Citi® Double Cash Card|